arduino/docs-content/content/tutorials/projects/cancellinobot/cancellinobot.md

 In this project we'll see how to do home automation by using a tool that you probably have already installed into your smartphone (and if not, this is the moment to install it!): Telegram.

-Telegram is "a cloud-based mobile and desktop messaging app with a focus on security and speed."
+Telegram is "a Cloud-based mobile and desktop messaging app with a focus on security and speed."

 It runs on almost all devices like smartphone or pc, and is available for almost all the OS.
 And it's free.